fennovj/azure-notes/dva_c01_exam/07_lambda.md

 - If you increase your quota, the burst limit stays at 3000 so you may get quota issues when usage increases suddenly
 - For other regions, the burst limit is lower: e.g. in Frankfurt it's only 1000, and in some smaller regions it's only 500.

+Also, lambda does have a cold start with starting up a 'handler', mainly this can be due to startup handler code, so try to minimize any dependencies/etc. Cold start should not be more than a few seconds unless your handler really sucks.
+Also you can lower startup time by increasing CPU (see below)

 ## CPU

 CPU for a lambda is always proportial to memory.
 The pricing page is priced in `GB-Second`, meaning price for an instance with 1GB memory to run for 1 second.
-Of course, the price of 2 instances with 500MB memory would be the same.
+The price of 2 instances with 500MB memory would be the same as 1 instance with 1000MB.

 Default (and minimum) is 128MB.
 AWS is unfortunately very opaque about how much CPU you are getting.
 However, you can safely assume that CPU linearly scales 1-to-1 with memory.